mcgheee/pi-container/README.md

 - **Consistency**: Same dependencies and Node.js version everywhere
 - **Security**: Restrict what pi can access by controlling the container
 - **Portability**: Works the same on any machine with Docker

+## Why the fork?

+I forked this repo to adapt the container to run rootless under podman, and to configure pi with my preferred packages / extensions.

 ## Quick Start